microsoft/Olive/components/onnx-converter/README.md

-## Onnx-converter Image
+## ONNX Converter Image

 This image is used to convert models from major model frameworks to onnx, generate input files if not provided, and then test the converted models' correctness.
 Supported frameworks are -
-   - cntk
+   - CNTK
-   - coreml
+   - CoreML
-   - keras
+   - Keras
    - scikit-learn
-   - tensorflow
+   - Tensorflow
-   - pytorch
+   - PyTorch

 ## How to Run